 The effect of nature on our brainwaves

-The advantages of frequency following response
+Advantages of the frequency following response

 A relaxed person may have a dominant brainwave frequency of 10 to 6 Hertz (10 to 6 cycles per second).
-So if you listen to a binaural tone of 10Hz – 6Hz sub harmonic frequency, your brainwaves will begin to follow the frequency of the tone and eventually adjust itself in sympathy.
+So, if you listen to a binaural tone of 10Hz – 6Hz, your brainwaves are likely to follow the tone’s frequency, helping you relax.